KamaZz/laratrust/docs/docs/5.2/usage/concepts.md

 $user->ability(['admin'], ['edit-user'], 'my-awesome-team', $options);
 ```

-### Permissions, Roles & Ownership Checks
+### Permissions, Groups & Ownership Checks
-The permissions, roles and ownership checks work the same, but this time you can pass the team in the options array.
+The permissions, groups and ownership checks work the same, but this time you can pass the team in the options array.

 ```php
 $options = [